What happened to Drones? Where is the drone market heading?

 Perhaps you invested in setting up a drone service business.

-After spending so much money, you are now struggling to find profitable drone service opportunities.
+After spending so much money, you struggle to find profitable drone service opportunities.

 Or you’re an end-user who bought into the potential and is looking to build a fleet of drones.